-Marketing is serious business.
+Marketing is a serious business.
 Especially B2B SaaS marketing, where there’s no room for error, fluff, or even a meme.

-We’ve put together a six-step guide to greatness, designed to energize B2B SaaS marketing professionals and educate SaaS business owners who need to brush-up on their marketing knowledge.
+We’ve put together a six-step guide to greatness, designed to energize B2B SaaS marketing professionals and educate SaaS business owners who need to brush up on their marketing knowledge.

 It’s straightforward, it’s clever, and it’s got some funny pictures.

-1. Definition: Understand B2B SaaS Marketing
+1. Understanding B2B SaaS Marketing

 Before I delve into the magical mysteries of B2B SaaS marketing, I’ve got to make sure we’re all on the same page.
 That means blowing the dust off the textbook and spelling everything out.
 Destination: Marketing 101.